Home Reports Nutrition WooCommerce Ecommerce Industry Report

 Key Takeaways

-Paid search has nearly collapsed with a -92.0% YoY traffic drop, with Google Ads spend at just 1.8% of the global average, suggesting stores have largely abandoned paid search as a viable channel.
+Paid search traffic collapsed by 90.2% YoY, with Google Ads spend sitting at just 1.3% of the global average, signaling a near-complete pullback from paid search investment.

 Get a monthly email when this data is updated